Vocational Nursing Program Mission

 Vocational Nursing Program Student Learning Outcomes

-Upon completion of the Vocational Nursing Program, the ACC graduate will be able to:
+Upon completion of the Certificate in Vocational Nursing Program, the student will be able to:

-- Function within the nurse's legal scope of practice and in accordance with the policies and procedures of the employing health care institution or practice setting.
+- Practice within the nurse's legal scope of practice, in accordance with policies and procedures of the practice setting.

-- Assume responsibility and accountability for the quality of nursing care provided to patients and their families.
+- Demonstrate responsibility and accountability for the quality of nursing care provided to patients and their families while demonstrating responsibility for continued competence, reflection, self-analysis and self-care.

 - Contribute to activities that promote the development and practice of vocational nursing.

-- Use clinical reasoning, the nursing process, and established evidence-based policies as the basis for decision making in nursing practice.
+- Use clinical reasoning in the nursing process, and established evidence-based policies as the basis for decision making in nursing practice.

-- Assist in determining the physical and mental health status, needs, and preferences of culturally, ethnically, and socially diverse patients and their families based on interpretation of health-related data.
+- Demonstrate ability to determine the physical and mental health status, needs and preferences of culturally, ethnically and socially diverse patients and their families based on interpretation of health related data.

-- Provide safe, compassionate, basic nursing care to assigned patients with predictable health care needs through a supervised, directed scope of practice
+- Provide safe, compassionate, basic nursing care within legal, ethical and regulatory parameters and in consideration of patient factors, to assigned patients with predictable health care needs through a supervised, directed scope of practice.

-- Implement teaching plans for patients and their families with common health problems and well-defined health learning needs.
+- Implement teaching plans for patients and their families with common health problems and well defined health learning needs while coordinating human, information and material resources in a cost effective manner.

-- Demonstrate knowledge of the Texas Nursing Practice Act and the Texas Board of Nursing Rules that emphasize safety, as well as all federal, state, and local government and accreditation organization safety requirements and standards.
+- Demonstrate knowledge of the Texas Nursing Practice Act and the Texas Board of Nursing Rules that emphasize safety, as well as all federal, state, and local government and accreditation organization safety requirements and standards and comply with all mandatory reporting requirements.

-- Implement measures to promote quality and a safe environment for patients, self, and others.
+- Implement measures, goals and outcomes to promote quality and a safe environment that reduces risks for patients, self, and others.

 - Obtain instruction, supervision, or training as needed when implementing nursing procedures or practices.